It is Always Amazing to Have Kids at Weddings

 Even before the wedding day, you can still make kids part of the ceremony by bringing them to cake tastings.
 If they are girls, you can ask them to help you choose a dress and vice versa for the boys.
 When making wedding plans, ask them for ideas and assistance.

 We all dream of having a memorable wedding, with kids by your side, you can turn it into the perfect wedding.
 If you are looking for ways to incorporate all the adorable offspring of your friends and family into your wedding, you can try out one, two, or all the above tips.

-Being a wedding photographer and a mother of three kids, there is nothing that I love more than capturing kids alongside their parents in wedding photography.
+Being a wedding photographer and a mother of three kids, there is nothing that I love more than capturing kids in wedding photography.
 Kids, thanks to their innocence and gorgeous smiles, they are the magic ingredient for photojournalism.